-I can't do this alone, which is why I'm working in public (oh yeah, it's terrifying, come and get me fear gremlins) and will be open sourcing all of Cake's code.
-As a writer, I'm particularly interested in what I read and write over time.
+I can't do this alone, which is why I'm working in public (oh yeah, it's terrifying, come and get me fear gremlins) and will be open sourcing all of Nudge's code.
+As a writer, I'm particularly interested in what I read, learn, and write over time.
 I'm starting by looking at how much and what topics I read and write about in Journey (journaling app), Google Docs, GoodReads, Pocket and Medium.

 It's time people with various marginalized identities can experience a world tailored for them.
 If you're interested in joining, you can find me most places @thecakelin